September 24, 1999

 Disney's 1967 film, The Happiest Millionaire, starring Fred MacMurray, Tommy Steele, John Davidson and Greer Garson, introduced the beautiful, talented, and versatile young veteran of Broadway, Lesley Ann Warren to American film audiences.
 It was also the third film collaboration for choreographers, Marc Breaux and Dee Dee Wood whom were reunited with Oscar-winning composers Richard and Robert Sherman.

-Nominated for an Academy Award, and a 5 time Golden Globe nominee and also nominated for an Emmy, Lesley Ann Warren has a long and successful career in Hollywood.
+Nominated for an Academy Award, and a 5 time Golden Globe nominee and also nominated for an Emmy, Lesley Ann Warren has had a long and successful career in Hollywood.
 She was kind enough to chat via telephone regarding Marc Breaux and Dee Dee Wood and their lasting impression on her as young performing artist.
-Even over the phone I was quickly stuck by her vibrant personality, intelligence, and kind, generous nature.
+Even over the phone I was quickly struck by her vibrant personality, intelligence, and kind, generous nature.

 STEVE TAFT: When you hear the name Marc Breaux, what particular thoughts, words, or phrases come to mind?